 Consider these famous people who never married - Elizabeth I, Beethoven, Marisa Tomei, Allison Janney, Tyra Banks, Louisa May Alcott, Drew Carrey, Kylie Minogue, Wilt Chamberlain, Coco Channel, Condoleeza Rice, Matt Dillon, Cheryl Crow, Ralph Nadar, Oprah, John Cusack, Diane Keaton, Lauren Graham, Al Pacino, Jane Austen, Susan B. Anthony, Sarah Silverman, Florence Nightingale, Clara Barton.

 Then there are those who suddenly, and sometimes unexpectedly even to themselves, marry later in life.
 Gloria Steinem, credited for saying a woman needs a man like a fish needs a bicycle (Gloria herself credits Irina Dunn), married at 66.
-Cameron Diaz, who at age 42 recently married after a 17-day engagement to Benji Madden whom she met seven months earlier, had previously referred to the custom of marriage as a "dying institution that doesn't suit our world any longer."
+Cameron Diaz, who at age 42 married after a 17-day engagement to Benji Madden whom she had met seven months earlier, had previously referred to the custom of marriage as a "dying institution that doesn't suit our world any longer."

 The point is that there are as many kinds of relationships as there are people to populate them.
 The only “right” one is the one that’s right for you.